 The weather in South Georgia will start to make a turn towards winter during this period, which also means you’ll get amazing sunsets.
 Unlike the Antarctica Peninsula, which only sees visiting wildlife on land, South Georgia hosts them all year long, so there’s no issue in regards to any early animal departures.
 There will still be a multitude of penguins to visit and this, coupled with a marked decrease in visitors, makes late-season cruising absolutely idyllic.

 At Chimu Adventures, we understand that the higher cost involved in choosing an Antarctica & South Georgia expedition is a concern for many prospective visitors.
 However, there are several ways you can mitigate costs with early-bird and special deals playing perhaps the most important role.
-Head on over to our Antarctica Special Deals page and you’ll discover impressive discounts on early-bird deals, like a 15% saving on our 2021 Falklands & South Georgia Antarctica Expedition.
+Head on over to our Antarctica Special Deals page and you’ll discover impressive discounts on early-bird deals, like saving up to 30% on our 2022/23 Antarctica cruises.

 Learn all there is to know about this incredible place from our comprehensive Antarctica Travel Guide and when you’re ready to take the next step, contact us for more personalised advice.